gyss/cubelizr/README.md

 Build easily a cube-craft animated logo and put it in your web.
 Cubelizr uses Three.js and it only works in browsers compatible with WebGL.

-The only thing you have to do is to play with a JSON file to configure the desired design and animations.
+Setup a JSON file to configure the desired design and animations.
 We provide you some JSON examples.

 ## Prerequisites